Powerlearnproject/se-day1-assignment-holuwercheyy/README.md

 Waterfall methodology - Linear and sequential, each phase is completed before moving on.

-- there is Low flexibility, changes are hard to incorporate once a phase is complete.
+There is Low flexibility, changes are hard to incorporate once a phase is complete.

-- Customer feedback comes late, after the product is developed.
+Customer feedback comes late, after the product is developed.

-- Testing is done at the end of the development process.
+Testing is done at the end of the development process.

 Agile methodology - Iterative and incremental, with multiple cycles (sprints).

-- High flexibility, adapts to changing requirements.
+High flexibility, adapts to changing requirements.

-- Regular customer feedback is incorporated into every sprint.
+Regular customer feedback is incorporated into every sprint.

-- Testing is continuous and done after each iteration.
+Testing is continuous and done after each iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.